akshattkashyap/aihelp-extension/README.md

 ### Slow or No Response

 - Check your internet connection
-- Verify your API key is valid at [Google AI Studio](https://aistudio.google.com/)
+- Verify your API key is valid at https://console.groq.com/keys
-- The Gemini API may have temporary rate limits
+- The Groq API may have temporary rate limits

 ### Extension Not Working on Certain Pages